wombleabroad/android-data-utils/README.md

 Testing
 -------

-When writing unit tests it is often useful to stub 'Cursor' objects.
-'ContentValuesArrayBasedTestCursor' does that by allowing you to define the contents of each row as a 'ContentValues' object.
-It also provides a constructor that lets you create an arbitrary number of rows consisting of 'BaseColumns._ID' values only.
+When writing unit tests it is often useful to stub `Cursor` objects. `ContentValuesArrayBasedTestCursor` does that by allowing you to define the contents of each row as a `ContentValues` object.
+It also provides a constructor that lets you create an arbitrary number of rows consisting of `BaseColumns._ID` values only.